 However, don’t get excited too quickly.
 Despite such an impressive number of social signals that surpasses 1,000 shares, 73% of posts aren’t that popular.
 That’s why we can conclude that only 27% of content pieces can rest on their laurels, the rest of the posts are pretty mediocre.

-For those of you who want to see exactly how many posts surpassed 1,000 shares, and how many of them can boast with scoring 10,000 shares, this distribution has been made for you:
+For those of you who want to see exactly how many posts surpassed 1,000 shares, and how many of them can boast of scoring 10,000 shares, this distribution has been made for you:

 - 265 posts received more than 20,000 social signals